BehrazFS/u-4UGI-Processor-Final-Project-Computer-Architecture/README.md

 # u-4UGI-Processor–Final-Project-Computer-Architecture
-This repository contains the complete design and implementation of the u-4UGI 8-bit custom processor, developed as the final project for the Computer Architecture course.
+This repository contains the complete design and implementation of the u-4UGI 8-bit custom processor implemented in VHDL,  developed as the final project for the Computer Architecture course.

 # 🔧 Features
 8 General Purpose Registers: R0 to R7, each 8-bit wide